RaphaelPoli/Mandala_producer/README.md

 # Mandala_producer
-A series of graphic procedure
+A series of graphic and geometric procedures